telerik/xaml-docs/controls/radwindow/how-to/change-the-default-theme.md

 	* Telerik.Windows.Controls.xaml
 	* Telerik.Windows.Controls.Navigation.xaml

-	>As RadWindow is placed in a different visual tree than the UserControl it is opened from, the xaml files should be merged in App.xaml, if you merge them locally in the UserControl Resources, RadWindow will not receive its Style.
+	>As RadWindow is placed in a different visual tree than the UserControl it is opened from, the XAML files should be merged in App.xaml, if you merge them locally in the UserControl Resources, RadWindow will not receive its Style.

 	The following example shows how to merge the Windows8 theme resources and open a new window.